 Focus: This themed inquiry promotes the interdisciplinary study of disability across the domains of human experience.
 Students in this themed inquiry will explore the variety of approaches to understanding disability in personal, social, economic, artistic, and political contexts.
 The themed inquiry focuses on issues in the representation and interpretation of disability as a social category of human difference rather than issues related to the clinical diagnosis and treatment of impairments.

-Themed Inquiry Coordinator/email: Professor of Political Science, Dr. Art Blaser, and Associate Professor of Engineering, Dr. Brian Glaser
+Themed Inquiry Coordinator/email: Dr. Brian Glaser

 Restrictions: Open to all majors.